 - Drives down costs since you are always not required to change the back end each time you add a new channel.

-To learn more about Brightspot’s API-first approach, book your product demo today!
+To learn more about how Brightspot can empower you to achieve an API-first approach, book your product demo today!